KevTango/Cawthron-Accelerometer-Chain/README.md

 5. Rerun the code

-* Red LED will light up to signify receiver 0 and/or 1 information has been received
+* The red LED will light up to signify receiver 0 and/or 1 information has been received

-* Green LED will light up to signify receiver 2 and/or 3 and/or 4 information has been received
+* The green LED will light up to signify receiver 2 and/or 3 and/or 4 information has been received

-* Yellow LED will light up to signify receiver 5 and/or 6 and/or 7 information has been received
+* The yellow LED will light up to signify receiver 5 and/or 6 and/or 7 information has been received

-* Blue LED will light up to signify receiver 8 and/or 9 information has been received
+* The blue LED will light up to signify receiver 8 and/or 9 information has been received

 ### Receiver